Misakihime21/Luna/README.md

 	+ commentary on a turned off light
 	+ a broken switch in parent's room
 + press E sign by trace fix -- tutorial

-- luna's hands asset change
++ luna's hands fix -- are not seen anymore
++ bathroom screamer

 - ending scene - the rotating function
 - impove scary animations (table\plate)
-- bathroom screamer

 - a different background music when lights go of\changes when it works again
-- current objective in pause menu(connect to mode variable in Gamemode)

 - text vhs effect?